 Step 1: You will have to navigate to the Shared Folder location in your Windows PC by following the below path:

-Step 7: Now, you can access a Windows file from an app in BlueStacks.
-Simply copy a Windows file and paste it to the Shared Folder.
+Step 3: Simply copy any Windows file and paste it to the Shared Folder.

 So, that’s it!
 Here, you can access the Windows files that you have transferred.